Danco626/cic-pocs/MultiClientM2M/README.md

 }
 ```
 ## Client Credentials Action
-The Machine to Machine action executes during the client credentials flow.
-This includes requesting an M2M token for the [management API](https://auth0.com/docs/api#management-api).
+The Machine to Machine action executes during the client credentials flow, including when requesting a [management API](https://auth0.com/docs/api#management-api) token.

 The [addCustomerId](./CICM2MActions/addCustomerId.js) M2M action gets the customer id from the authenticating application's metadata and adds it to the access token in a custom claim.
 Having the customer id in the access token will make authorization easier for your APIs.